State Mortgage Bank of Yugoslavia: State Mortgage Bank (DHB)

 following the establishment of the Kingdom of Serbs, Croats and Slovenes, new legislation in August 1922 established the State Mortgage Bank, technically registered under its French name Crédit foncier du Royame des Serbes, Croates et Slovenes.
 This name reflected the exceptionally close France–Yugoslavia relations in the immediate aftermath of World War I and referred to the well-established French Crédit Foncier, whose name had also been adopted by mortgage banks in French colonies: the Crédit foncier colonial (est. 1860) in the French West Indies, Crédit Foncier d'Algérie et de Tunisie (est. 1880) in French North Africa, Crédit Foncier d'Extrême-Orient (est. 1907) in Asia, as well as the Crédit foncier égyptien (est. 1880) in the Sultanate of Egypt.

 The DHB had no equity capital but retained earnings that accumulated into a sizeable reserve.
 It took over the former activities of the Uprava Fondova as well as those of the Serbian Agricultural Bank in Skopje (Srpska zemljoradnička banka u Skoplju), the State Mortgage Bank of the Kingdom of Montenegro in Cetinje (Državna hipotekarna banka kraljevine Crne Gore na Cetinju), and the Land Registry of the Kingdom of Dalmatia in Zadar (Zemljištno vjeresijski zavod kraljevine Dalmacije u Zadru).
 It became a major player in the financing of construction and infrastructure in interwar Yugoslavia, and also was an active patron of the national arts scene.

 From 1922 to 1932, the DHB was the largest bank, not only in Yugoslavia but in all of Southeastern Europe.
 After 1938, however, it largely stopped providing mortgage loans and focused instead on financing the government.
 By the end of 1940, it operated in 20 locations across the country in addition to the head office in Belgrade, and was still the leading credit institution in Yugoslavia.

 Following the invasion of Yugoslavia in April 1941, the German occupation forces seized the bank's gold reserves and other assets.
 The bank resumed operations in Serbia in early 1942, mostly to finance the collaborationist government.
 Its operations in the rest of Yugoslavia were either liquidated or taken over by other institutions, such as a newly formed State Credit Institute in the Independent State of Croatia.

 Following the liberation of the country by the Yugoslav Partisans, the bank was reorganized in October 1945 as a provider of long-term directed credit.
 In August 1946, it was merged into the State Investment Bank.
 In 1952, the State Investment Bank in turn was merged into the National Bank of Yugoslavia.

 Legacy

-The Yugoslav Investment Bank or Investbanka, a state-owned bank that was formed in 1956 and eventually liquidated in 2002, branded itself as the continuating entity of Uprava Fondova and DHB.
+The Yugoslav Investment Bank and its successor Investbanka both portrayed themselves as continuating entities of Uprava Fondova and DHB, despite their origin in a 1956 spinoff from the monobank National Bank of Yugoslavia.

 The buildings erected by DHB for its branches during the interwar period were generally of high architectural quality and have often been repurposed for prestige use in the successor states of Yugoslavia.